Frequently Asked Questions about Home Care in Mercer, Monmouth and Ocean Counties

 Over time, they will become more familiar with the idea of a caregiver and may eventually look forward to their caregiver coming over.

 I don’t live close to my parents.
 How can we all stay updated with home care services?

 We consider our clients as part of our family.
 If you are worried about your loved one who lives far away, simply give us a call, and we will gladly update you.
-Our home care agency is located in Tinton Falls, New Jersey, and serves clients in Mercer, Monmouth and Ocean counties.
+Our home care agency is convienently located in Sea Girt, New Jersey, and serves clients in Mercer, Monmouth and Ocean counties.
 In case of emergency, we will work quickly to get to your loved ones.

 My parents are from a generation of which they are distrusting of people entering their home.
 How can I convince them that caregivers can be trusted?

 This is a very common challenge, however, each of our caregivers passes state and national background checks before they are sent to a home.
 All of our caregivers are trained and certified CHHAs so that they are held to a high professional standard.
 Our home care agency assumes all legal responsibilities of our caregivers as they are our employees.

 Hospice is a special type of care to help someone with a terminal illness live as well as possible for as long as possible, increasing quality of life.
 It is a comprehensive interdisciplinary team of professionals that addresses physical, psychosocial, and spiritual distress focused on both the person in hospice care and their entire family.
 When there is a prognosis of fewer than 6 months related to a medical condition, hospice can be an option.
 If you are unsure if your loved one needs hospice care, our on-staff director of nursing is available to answer any questions or evaluate any changes in health status.
 Hospice does require a doctor's order, so a visit to their office can help.
 We will gladly recommend one of our trusted hospice providers to answer any of your questions.